NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/VisualEvaluationAnd3DInspectionOfCorticalSurfaceReconstructionsFromMriUsing3DSlicer/README.md

 **3- Sinus Examination in MRA Images:** Investigated the presence and structure of sinuses in MRA images.

-**4-Model Comparison:** Compared the outputs of our model against those from Freesurfer and Vox2Cortex models, identifying strengths and weaknesses.
+**4- Model Comparison:** Compared the outputs of our model against those from Freesurfer and Vox2Cortex models, identifying strengths and weaknesses.
 Notably, Fastsurfer was found to be inferior to Freesurfer in certain cases.

 **5- Model Evaluation and Problem Identification:** Evaluated the outputs of our cortical surface reconstruction model at critical points, identifying various issues and areas for improvement.

-**6-3D Slicer Extension Development:** Developed approximately 70% of the extension for 3D Slicer to support cortical surface reconstruction tasks.
+**6- 3D Slicer Extension Development:** Developed approximately 70% of the extension for 3D Slicer to support cortical surface reconstruction tasks.

 Next Steps